-Risk Procedures and actions Monitoring Entry: Staff members posted on the pedestrian gate (By the drop off) one by the wash station and one in the hall.
-Children will be signed in at the Kay Redjeb Lack of supervision Kiss and drop (Pedestrian gate) and asked to socially distance at the wash basins and entry.
-Bubbles Cross Contaminating The children will only cross using the zebra crossing under supervision.
-Road incidents The general one-way system will not be in use for breakfast club children.
-Cross contamination in the breakfast club All children will wash hand on entry and before school starts.
-Kay Redjeb The club is run in the hall where bubbles are socially distanced from each other- there are will be clearly marked by the labelling and mats on the floor.
+Risk Procedures and actions Monitoring Entry: Staff members posted on the pedestrian gate (By the drop off) one by Kay Redjeb the wash station and one in the hall.
+Children will be signed in at the Lack of supervision Kiss and drop (Pedestrian gate) and asked to socially distance at the wash basins and entry.
+Road incidents

+The children will only cross using the zebra crossing under supervision.
+The general one-way system will not be in use for breakfast club children.
+Cross contamination in the breakfast club All children will wash hands on entry and before school starts.
+Kay Redjeb The club is run in the hall where bubbles are socially distanced where possibly.
+They will no longer need to stay in their year group bubbles according to the government but social distancing is encouraged.
 Children's bubbles will be supervised throughout including lining up at the start of the school day.
-Cross contamination at after school club All children will wash hands with their class before being delivered by a TA to the playground where the after school club staff will collect them and take them into the hall via the reception entrance for after school club.
-ASC Manager The hall will be set up identically to breakfast club in socially distanced bubbles.
-Where possible the outside areas will be used during the club.
+Cross contamination at after school club All children will wash hands with their class before being delivered by a TA to the playground where the after school club staff will collect them and take them into the hall via the reception entrance or outside on to the field.
+ASC Manager The children will no longer need to stay in their year group bubbles according to the government but social distancing is encouraged.
 4L toilets will be cleaned as soon as the cleaners arrive in school and those will be the only toilets used by pupils attending the ASC.
 They will be cleaned again at the end of ASC ready for the following day.
 Hands will be washed before the club ends.
 Cross contamination during exit Parents will call from the pedestrian gate.
 A staff member will take them to wash their hands and then deliver them safely to their parents.
 The staff member will sign them out.
 (Not the parents) ASC Manager

-Year 6 Booster and 1 to 1 Session arrangements- The above Control measure will be followed with the additional procedures.
+Catch up and 1 to 1 Session arrangements- The above Control measure will be followed with the additional procedures.

-Risk Procedures and actions Monitoring Cross contamination during entry Staff member posted on the playground gate to sign pre-registered Kay Redjeb children in.
-Lack of supervision Children will line up on the playground under supervision until all Road incidents children have arrived.
-The general one-way system will not be in use for booster or 1 to 1 sessions.
-Cross contamination during the Booster and 1 to 1 All children will wash hands in the pavilion classroom before sessions Kay Redjeb/1 to 1 session leader sessions start.
-The sessions are run in the Year 6 classrooms with only one year group bubble attending.
+Risk Procedures and actions Monitoring Cross contamination during entry Staff member posted on the playground gate to sign pre-registered children in.
+Kay Redjeb

+Lack of supervision Children will line up on the playground under supervision until all children have arrived.
+Road incidents The general one-way system will not be in use for booster or 1 to 1 sessions.
+Cross contamination during the Booster and 1 to 1 All children will wash hands in the outdoor area outside the office Kay Redjeb/1 to 1 session leader sessions before sessions start.
+The sessions are run in the Year 5 classrooms with only one year group bubble attending.
 Children will be seated at desks in a socially distanced manner.
-Cross contamination during exit Booster session - children will wash their hands in the pavilion Kay Redjeb classroom wash basin and be taken to the playground where they will line up in their class lines ready for the school day.
+Cross contamination during exit Booster session - children will wash their hands in the outdoor area Kay Redjeb outside the office and be taken to the playground where they will line up in their class lines ready for the school day.
 1 to 1 session - Parents will collect from the pedestrian gate at 4.00pm 1 to 1 session leader or will have given permission for their child to walk home.
-All children will wash their hands before leaving school and will be signed out by a staff member.
-(Not the parents)
+All children will wash their hands before leaving school.